 If we look at 9-month-old babies for example – at one end of the spectrum research has found a small percentage (~16%) are reported by parents to sleep through the night [1], while at the other end, 3-4 wakes/feeds overnight (in some cases maybe even a few more than that) may be ‘normal’ / nothing to worry about, especially amongst babies who are breastfed and bed-share – a practice known as ‘breast-sleeping’ [2].

 In saying all of this, it’s important to be aware that not all night waking is ‘normal’.
-The more wakeful a little one is, the greater the possiblity that something (e.g. a health condition, separation stress, low sleep pressure) may be causing them to be more wakeful than they naturally should/would be.
+The more wakeful a little one is, the greater the possibility that something (e.g. a health condition, separation stress, low sleep pressure) may be causing them to be more wakeful than they naturally should/would be.

 So if you have any concerns and/or your gut instinct is telling you something may not be quite right, it’s important to investigate further.